howonlee/mertonon/docs/due_dilligence_q_and_a.md

 ## How do you protect your data?
 Is encryption used?
 Is industry standard encryption used (AES 128 or AES 256)?
 Is it proprietary encryption?

-Currently there exists no authentication and no authorization solution.
-We're going to change that real soon but we plan to do all significant authentication methods, explictly including username/password, SSO with significant providers, LDAP, AD, Oauth, lots of other stuff and a RBAC-based authorization solution.
+Currently there exists no authorization solution and only a minimal authentication solution.
+We're going to change that real soon but we plan to do all significant authentication methods, explictly including SSO with significant providers, LDAP, AD, Oauth, lots of other stuff and a RBAC-based authorization solution.

 The data is in a Postgres DB controlled by customer, on premise, at this time.
 Therefore, it's customer's right and responsibility to choose how to encrypt their data at rest.
 See the [official Postgres docs](https://www.postgresql.org/docs/current/encryption-options.html) for options.
 Mertonon is not affiliated with the Postgres Foundation in any way, shape or form.
 We will implement SSL connection to the DB when we do it.